Disability Insurance & Monthly Income Policy

 Common Disability Insurance Questions

-The truth is that 90% of disabilities are caused by illness rather than injury, and statistics show that more than one in four of today’s 20-year-olds will become disabled at least once in their lifetimes.
-The best way to decide whether you need disability income insurance is to ask yourself whether you can afford to go without a paycheck for six months or more.
+The large majority of disability claims are caused by illness rather than injury4, and statistics show that more than one in four of today's 20-year-olds will become disabled at least once in their lifetimes5.

 Social Security Disability Insurance pays benefits to you and certain members of your family if you are "insured," meaning that you worked long enough and paid Social Security taxes.
 Supplemental Security Income pays benefits based on financial need.
 Only individuals who have a disability and meet medical criteria may qualify for benefits under either program.